-- The student communicates with school personnel about school work (as needed for the student). - The student makes up missed school work during the suspension (including assessments).
+- The student continues to earn credit toward promotion and graduation requirements. - The student continues to receive assignments for the duration of the suspension. - The student communicates with school personnel about school work (as needed for the student). - The student makes up missed school work during the suspension (including assessments).